mwassen/tapeloopdemo/readme.md

 ## Tape Loop Demo

-A web-based app to do horrible things to tape loops.
+A web-based app/game to do horrible things to tape loops.
 Currently in its early stages, but progressing every so slightly each day.

-#### Ambition

-The aim for the project is to create an interactive website that
+###### Frameworks Used

+* Pixi.js
+* Tone